dchidindu5/NAT_GSOC2025/README.md

 ### Intro to NetBSD

+NetBSD systems are quite old but they have a lot of functionality in modern technology.
 NetBSD is a portable Unix operating system in common use.
 It is a free and opensource OS that runs on a broad variety of platforms from modern desktop systems, handheld devices to high end servers. it was written in C and belongs to the family of BSDs.

 ### Building Toolchain on NetBSD